codebar/android-tutorials/worksheets/espresso-testing/index.md

     .check(matches(withText("0")));
 ```

 So what are we doing here?
 The first line (`onView`) is finding the view which matches the requirements we have given to it.
 We have asked for the view with the id of `lblTotal` using `withId(R.id.lblTotal)`.
 Remember that this is the id we gave to our `TextView` in the first tutorial in the `activity_main.xml` layout file.
-The second line is checking that the view matches some condictions.
+The second line is checking that the view matches some conditions.
 We are checking that the view has the text `"0"` using `withText("0")`.

 This pattern of getting the view with a set of requirements and then checking something with it forms the basis of how Expresso tests work.